There's often excitement among employees, when corporate innovation programs are announced.

 “Corporate innovation teams work tirelessly to create value for their organization,” said High Alpha Innovation General Manager Matt Brady.
 “But if there isn’t alignment on why they exist and what they are supposed to pursue, their efforts will be in vain.”

-Matt noted how, in time, cynicism for innovation almost always grows throughout a company.
+In time, cynicism for innovation almost always grows throughout a company, Matt added.

 Resources are viewed as in competition with (or even in conflict with) the core business.

-“The first key to success is defining a North Star for innovation that distinguishes between core, adjacent, and transformational innovation,” Matt added.
+“The first key to success is defining a North Star for innovation that distinguishes between core, adjacent, and transformational innovation,” per Matt.
 “The second key is defining pathways that distinguish between unlike things.
 For things that are truly new and transformative, a startup is a more powerful pathway than internal incubation.”

 Sluggish progress with their project(s) and a lack of support leads to diminished enthusiasm.

 Meanwhile, corporate leadership remains undeterred, believing their work will yield high-performing (and, in time, highly profitable) startups.
-We’ll call this the “arrogance phase.”
+Matt calls this the “arrogance phase.”

 Why corporations often see few (if any) of desired outcomes from innovation programs